MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaPolicyRoleManagementPolicyRule.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Identity.SignIns-help.xml Module Name: Microsoft.Graph.Beta.Identity.SignIns online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.identity.signins/update-mgbetapolicyrolemanagementpolicyrule
 schema: 2.0.0
-ms.prod: governance
 ---

 # Update-MgBetaPolicyRoleManagementPolicyRule

 ## SYNOPSIS
 Update a rule defined for a role management policy.
-The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object: For more information about rules for Microsoft Entra roles and examples of updating rules, see the following articles:+ Overview of rules for Microsoft Entra roles in PIM APIs in Microsoft Graph+ Use PIM APIs in Microsoft Graph to update Microsoft Entra ID rules
+The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object: For more information about rules for Microsoft Entra roles and examples of updating rules, see the following articles:\n+ Overview of rules for Microsoft Entra roles in PIM APIs in Microsoft Graph\n+ Use PIM APIs in Microsoft Graph to update Microsoft Entra ID rules

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgPolicyRoleManagementPolicyRule](/powershell/module/Microsoft.Graph.Identity.SignIns/Update-MgPolicyRoleManagementPolicyRule?view=graph-powershell-1.0)

 ## SYNTAX